Relayium vs scp: simpler file transfer over SSH

 For a genuine one-off copy where nothing needs to resume, nothing needs verifying, and you don't want any extra binary — scp is already there and is the simpler pick.
 It's also the safer default inside quick scripts where you don't want a new dependency.

-Yes, completely — no paid tier, MIT-licensed and open source, and every mode connects the two ends directly.
+Yes, completely — no paid tier, AGPL-3.0-licensed and open source, and every mode connects the two ends directly.

 Install the free Relayium CLI and try push or pull over the SSH access you already have.